What is subtext? Why is subtext fundamental to a story’s quality.

 When you craft into your story a difference in the knowledge held by different participants, you introduce a knowledge gap – and simultaneously create intrigue and engagement.
 This is most easily expressed from the audience or reader perspective:

-So there are two basic forms of subtext, based on whether the audience knows more or less than a character:
+The power of Jaws (1977) was largely in the fear we have of ‘what lies beneath’.
+Even the poster – we know there’s a shark, and the girl does not.
+Simple, beautiful subtext.
+So there are two basic forms of subtext, based on the way in which the audience knows more or less than a character: